-On November 19, 2020, Southwest Airlines announced they would begin service at SRQ to four destinations starting on February 14, 2021.
+On November 19, 2020, Southwest Airlines announced it would begin service at SRQ to four destinations starting on February 14, 2021.
 This new service quickly expanded to a total of 19 destinations.
 By the end of fiscal year 2021, Southwest Airlines was the largest carrier of passengers at SRQ.
 Throughout fiscal year 2023, the airport continued to see new air service announcements and growth from all the airlines serving the airport.

-For fiscal year 2023, airport management continued to closely monitor the level of airline and passenger activity at SRQ to determine impacts on operating requirements and the fiscal year budget.
+For fiscal year 2024, airport management continued to closely monitor the level of airline and passenger activity at SRQ to determine impacts on operating requirements and the fiscal year budget.
 The Authority establishes its airline rates and charges as part of the annual budget development and adoption process.
-The fiscal year 2023 budgeted rates and charges resulted in a decrease of 1% to signatory landing fees and a decrease of 9% in average terminal building rental rates.
+The fiscal year 2024 budgeted rates and charges resulted in no change of signatory landing fees and a decrease of 4.2% in average terminal building rental rates.